It’s not your fault.

 No mindless vegging on the couch.
 You must stay engaged and keep your mind moving, okay?

 There’s something incredible about music that can move you in ways that even words can’t express.
 Since creativity often leads to more creativity, why not give your favorite record a spin?
 It’s a simple way to find some inspiration.

 In my experience, the BEST way to write when you don’t feel like it is to have some accountability.

 Let’s face it–when you set a deadline, and there is no consequence for breaking it, you are much more likely to let the deadline slip.

 Soon you start to wonder if you can ever finish anything.

 When you have rock-solid support and accountability, you suddenly have extra momentum around your writing.

 Do you have any tips for what you do when you don’t feel like writing?
-Please share in the comments.
+I’d love to hear them.
+Please share in the comments below.